Ferranti F100-L

 The Ferranti F100-L was a 16-bit microprocessor family announced by Ferranti in 1976 which entered production in 1977.
-It was the first microprocessor designed in Europe, and among the first 16-bit single-chip CPUs.
+It was among the first 16-bit single-chip CPUs, and the first 16-bit design to be designed in Europe.
 It was designed with military use in mind, able to work in a very wide temperature range and radiation hardened.
 To deliver these capabilities, the F100 was implemented using bipolar junction transistors, as opposed to the metal oxide semiconductor (MOS) process used by most other processors of the era.
 The family included a variety of support chips including a multiply/divide unit, various memory support chips, timers and serial bus controllers.